uw-it-aca/uw-foodalert/README.md

 ### Running the tests
 This app has two test suites.
 One for the python backend and one for the JS frontend.

-To run the python tests: `docker-compose run --rm app python manage.py test foodalert`.
+To run the python tests: `docker-compose run --rm app python manage.py test foodalert --settings=sampleproj.settings.base`.

 To run the Javascript tests: `npx jest`.

+Both commands must be run from repository root

 ### Running the app
 To run the app simply execute `docker-compose up` from the repository's root directory.